Ngopimas/mac-the-dev/README.md

 ## Gameplay Tips

-- The game starts with a 10-second grace period where obstacles are fewer and the deadline moves very slowly
+- The game starts with a 15-second grace period where obstacles are fewer and the deadline moves very slowly
 - After the initial grace period, difficulty gradually increases
 - Circular objects are always beneficial - collect them!
 - Rectangular objects with warning stripes are harmful - avoid them!
+- Coffee is especially valuable as it both speeds you up AND slows down the deadline

 ## Technical Details